 * * *

-I’ve been writing this one on and off, with most of the activity concentrated between May 27 and August 15, 2015.
+I’ve been writing this one on and off, with most of the activity concentrated between May 27 and August 15, 2015, and slower additions at all sorts of times after.
 It started as a writing prompt involving roses, outlaws, and something I can’t remember — a castle?
 It was going to be a retelling of Beauty and the Beast with Robin Hood elements.
-It turned into a Robin-Hoody story with elements of Beauty and the Beast.
+It turned into a Robin-Hoody story with elements of Beauty and the Beast, though it could also be described as a combination of the Princess Bride and Robin Hood.
 The plot needs a lot of work and it gets preachy in places, so much that it’s depressing, but the characters are what keeps me smiling when I re-read it.
 The first complete story (it’s sort of a series) finished at about 55,000 words.
 Some of my favourite characters are in it.
 I do love them :).

 My sister’s work on the collage — it takes more work than it looks — earns a special mention.
 My only part of it was finding the pictures and picking the quotes (all pictures from various places on the Internet), and she put them together and organized them so the colours worked together, and took impossible proportions and squeezed them together so you can’t tell the effort behind it.